Our Team

 AARNO LEINO

-Aarno Leino began his studies at Tampere University at the Faculty of Medicine and Health Technology in 2021 and is now a second year medical student.
+Aarno Leino began his studies at Tampere University at the Faculty of Medicine and Health Technology in 2021 and is now a third year medical student.

 Contact Aarno Leino by e-mail: aarno.leino@tuni.fi